anacltd/family-sun/README.md

 # family-sun
 This repo generates a Plotly sunburst graph from a GEDCOM file (I really like genealogy and wanted to be able to generate pretty sunburst chart to display my lineage).

+## Note
+This is sill very much a WIP.

-## How-to use
+## How to use
-This project uses FastAPI with python 3.10 for the backend and Vite + React for the frontend.
+This project uses FastAPI with python 3.10 for the backend, and Vite + React for the frontend.

 ```
 docker-compose up